 Floating over the streets and building of Mogdúlg is Kyvax Guthor, or what outsiders simply call the Palace of Mogdúlg.
 It looks like a mountain on its side.
 The gravity plane for those inside of it is what it would be if mountain's base were pressed to the ground.
 As a result, if you look into it from the side, you will see guards standing perpendicular to you.

 In Primordial, Kyvax means 'ruling place, throne, or palace'.
 The word Guthor is a word of the Giant language.
-In the Horgon Era, Guthor was a name given by a Cûngin-Zar cartographer for one of Molfath's mountains.
-At the time there was nothing really special about the mountain or the name.
-No children of his own, the stone giant surveyor in charge of naming places decided to honor his brother's eldest son.
+In the Horgon Era, one of Molfath's peaks was named Kuthor by a Cûngin-Zar's cartographer.
+It is said with no children of his own, the stone giant surveyor named it to honor his brother's eldest son.

-In 1296, nearly three thousand years later, a perpetual storm of chaos called the Chaos Maelstrom flooded the great valley Hleittil.
+In 1296, a perpetual storm of chaos, the Chaos Maelstrom, flooded Mogdúlg and the great valley of Hleittil.
 It left in its wake a land warped and changed.
 Objects where changed, creatures were changed, all in some way chaos infused.
 It left floating masses of rock that ignore the rule of gravity, created eddies of air that twist and turn without end, either on the ground or simply floating in the air, fires that burn without fuel, and often said to be the most eye pleasing of them all, waterfalls spilling out of what seems to be nowhere, cascading down from a cloud and even flowing upside down where they eventually fall back on themselves like a geyser.

 In 1361, the ancient giant-built city Bor was destroyed by earthquakes and avalanches.
 Neeth-Theen moved her capital to Mogdúlg.
 They sent out teams to find something that would serve as the empire's new palace.
 A thinker chaos aberration named Ingennen found a floating mountain in the Molfath highlands.
 This mountain, an earth mote, proved to be much lighter than if were anchored flat on the ground.
 An army of slaves pulled it back to the capital where it was honeycombed out, turning it into the empire's new palace.
 Ingennen was given the honor of naming it.
 He named it Kyvax Guthor.